 At Harn's Marsh I had my Mark IV with the 300 mm lens with 1.4x and in seconds got this Harrier shot.
 I could not have gotten this with the SX 50.

-It is interesting to me that just about every birder, experienced bird photographer, or novice birder/photographer I have showed this camera to in the last week has said they want one.
-The light weight of the camera and ability to zoom in so close on a bird just blows people away.
+It is interesting to me that just about every birder, experienced bird photographer, or novice birder/photographer I have shown this camera to in the last week has said they want one.
+The light weight of the camera and the ability to zoom in so close on a bird just blows people away.

 and